-Anonymous asked: if you had to write an application that would be generally similar on Mac, Windows, iPhone, iPad, Android phone & tablet, what dev tools would you use in order to minimize the amount of dev tools and code?
+Anonymous said: if you had to write an application that would be generally similar on Mac, Windows, iPhone, iPad, Android phone & tablet, what dev tools would you use in order to minimize the amount of dev tools and code?
 The other requirement is that it needs to feel like a native application.

 I find this an interesting question as I used to be one of the architects of a platform that tried to solve screen size, orientation and input methods semi-automatically.